 - Microcosms — Youth Arts | Corrine Woodman Gallery >>

 - The Arts Center Outreach at Four Elementary Schools

-Scientific research holds keys to our future, but understanding it can be difficult.
-Researchers in OSU’s Department of Microbiology study microbial systems that affect human health, biodiversity of animal species, and air, earth and water quality.
-This exhibition asks both artists and researchers how to “See the Unseen?”
+Researchers in OSU’s Department of Microbiology study microbial systems that affect human health, biodiversity of animal species, and quality of air, earth and water.
+Scientific research such as this holds keys to our future, but understanding it is difficult for many people.
+This exhibition invites visitors, artists and researchers to take a fresh look at the “unseen.”
 Microbiology tries to measure, visualize and understand complex microscopic systems in the same way artists seek understanding of life’s many questions.
-Past collaborations on arts, science and technology at The Arts Center have been proven to be beneficial for artists, scientists and inquisitive people alike.
+Past arts, science and technology collaboration at The Arts Center have been proven beneficial for artists, scientists and interested lay people alike.

 - April 13 – May 27, 2017 – Exhibition dates

 - April 20 – Reception and CAW | Thursday, 4 – 8 pm